Hocheppan Castle: History

-Most South Tyrolean castle scholars believe the castle hill was already settled and fortified in the Rhaetian period.
-The most recent archaeological finds confirm this.
+Some South Tyrolean castle scholars believe the castle hill was already settled and fortified in the Rhaetian period.
+Actually, the first mention of the castle dates back to 1211 (in castro de Epan).

 According to one theory, Hocheppan Castle was built around 1125 by Count Ulrich II of Eppan as a stronghold (Trutzburg).
 Other researchers believe a later construction date is more probable.

 The former seat of the counts of Eppan near the village of St. Pauls had become unsafe due to conflicts with the counts of Tyrol.
 Where it was, exactly, is not known, but in any case the Altenburg ("Old Castle") in Eppan is not the predecessor of Hocheppan.

 In 1158, after the Eppans had ambushed a Papal delegation, the castle was destroyed in a punitive expedition under Henry the Lion, but was then rebuilt.
 In 1315, it was transferred to the princes of Tyrol, who subsequently enfeoffed it to various families.
 In 1834, Emperor Francis I enfeoffed the castle to Martin Teimer von Wildau.
 Since 1911 the counts of Enzenberg have owned Hocheppan.

 Meanwhile, the structure of the castle has been consolidated and, in places, restored.
 The site is home to a snack bar today.